qzhang503/proteoQ/vignettes/README.md

     data.
 -   Re-normalization of data in partial or in full.
 -   Removal of low-quality entries from peptide and protein data.
--   Organization of MaxQuant peptide results to normalized peptide data and downstream analysis.
+-   Summarizationof MaxQuant results from PSMs or peptides.

 The data set we use in this section corresponds to the proteomics data from Mertins et al. (2018).
 In the study, two different breast cancer